googlearchive/sample-media-pwa/README.md

 ## Misc Notes

 * The app currently does not support iOS.
 HLS support is coming soon, at which point everything should be fine.
+* The Service Worker is largely inert, so while it's there the app doesn't yet work offline.